Charles-Zhang-Somewhere/Somewhere/README.md

 2. NTFS reader: supports and replaces Everything - thank you free software
 3. ConsoleX: tab completion with advanced customization (position and lambdas); Useful CLI information (later development after GUI is drafted)
 4. (Windows only) Shell (Windows Explorer) integration for editing Item information (tags and notes)

-## Underlying SQLite Table Schemes

-Database schemas: the idea of adding tags to physics file resources is quite simple.
-In fact cefore creating this application I am already doing it at work manually for documents, reading materials, test data, and misc resource files - that's much slower,  but the advantage of having a database for this purpose is very superior, by avoiding the limits of underlying OS FS, I gain the ability to annotate files (notably name length limit, hierarchical structure, and no meta data available) like never before and this enables much easier later retrieval.

-In summary, those tables:

-1. **Tag**: ID (Always incremental, unique), Name (Tags are first-class objects)
-2. **File (item)**: ID (Always incremental, unique), Name (Name and or path; Nott-nullable), Content (Blob), Meta (YAML: Size, MD5, Remark), EntryDate - for physical file, physical folder, virtual file (note and resource)
-3. **FileTag**: FileID, TagID
-4. **Log**: DateTime, Event (include relevant IDs and all details) - server mosltly reference purpose
-3. **Configuration**: key, value
-4. (Future) Rule (A,B,C)
-5. (Future) Hierarchy (A/B/C)
-6. (Future) Revision: FileID, RevisionID, Content, RevisionTime

-# Usage

-Download: Package with Cmder (for Unicode, colors and better overall experience)

-Tricks:

-1. Win32 on filename and new button for file and folder win33 context menu

-Cautious:

-1. Filename must be either unique or null (for safe add and remove operations, and for compatibility with file system), though length limit is removed (for meaningful description for notes).
-And as such meaningful filename is encouraged (if not required).
-For practical (and safe) reasons, files are never actually physically deleted - they are instead marked with suffix `_deleted` at the very end of filename (and disable the extension).

-## Shortcuts (Desktop Version)

-1. F1: Help Popup
-2. F2: OPen (Home)
-3. F3: Reserved
-4. F4: Advanced Actions (Divide, Merge (in), Diff (status popup), Sync, Branch)
-5. F5: Tag Editor Popup (Addition + Rename + Remove) - Search select from list and enter in textbox
-6. Double Click on file:
-7. Right click on file:
-8. Right click on home:

-## Best Practices

-1. Tag name convention: per convention of other existing tag based systems, I found this a good starting point: 1) comma or space seperated thus no comma or space in name, 2) lower case, case insensitive 3)
-	* Do note by design any characters are allowed in tags in the underlying databse, but command line and gui interface enforce no comma and no space policy
-2. No folder unless and homogenous container (not enforced): .... folders can still be directly added as an "item"
-3. Try to be specific and consistent with naming, give meaningful and simple to remember tag names, avoid plurals
-4. Virtual Notes supports full-text (potentially indexed) content search.
-For regular files this is not supported (to avoid development need and overlapping with external existing tools e.g. grep etc.)
-5. Advanced importing will be provided ,however it's recommended you do not use that if you want a cleaner repository - importing existing hierarchies will only mess up efficient knowledge organization and the better way is to keep the hierarchy, then gradually migrate new contents to Somewheres framework.
-When the time comes, you can just perform the `flatten` operation on selected folders to eliminate hierarchical structures.

-## Case Studies

-1. (General Tagging) Think about how you would like to (be able to) access it: "ECE, Formula" vs "ECE_Formula"
-2. (Knowledge Tag System) Think about how you would like to ask questions - technically speaking, a proper **filename is also byitself a tag** (e.g. "a handbook of practical structures" -> "practical structures"), knowledge points should be **infitestimal small** and **self-contained** and at the same time contain **all other relevant knowledge**.
-So a proper knowledge point should have only: (plaintext) content, (plaintext) tags - wihtout any indirection.
-All other heavilifting should be done by the system, e.g. the system shall keep a "tag table" (a tag by itself) which contains all current tags, and this system should detect rather than interfere with normal file tag system (i.e. the main Somewhere application itself).
-And of course, *tags as either words or phrases, should be tagged on as well*.
-If everything can be treated as a tag, then tags can have two levels, according to its abstraction level - either up or down, and sentences, being the most specific ones, are on the bottomest level.

-## Questions

-1. Should I still use folders?
-Certainly.
-E.g. Musics put together in one folder (i.e. by **subject**), by **type** and **project**, or as mentioned above: use folders as **homogenous containers** - but flatted under parent/home folder.
-2. I have *30+* Miku png images under *MyPicture/Anime/Miku*, what should I do?
-Eat it.
-Not, tag **the whole folder** directly, and **don't** tag individual files (unless some specific ones have special importance) - just let them go wild in there and keep the content growing.
-Or **zip it** and **tag the compressed file**.
-3. I have 30+ software icon assets in *MyPictures/Graphical Assets/Icons*, what should I do?
-This case is slightly different because it may have need for **future reference**.
-You have two options: 1) As above; 2) There is something *seriously worong* with how you organize those images - *"Icons"*?
-Seriously?
-Does it mean anything?
-A *file/note/item* should never be categorized udner a **type description alone**: the categorization should always conform to its **content and meaning** instead.
-The same applies to specific **application domains** - and those simply cannot be appropriately addressed by hierarchical file systems.
-Use at least **two tags** (one is "icon", the other indicates its actual content - but in the case of simple application icons, you can probably avoid a secondary tag and instead use a **proper icon file name** (don't use "Icon 1.png", "Icon 2.png" etc.) instead.
-However **two-tag scheme** can work for things more sophisticated e.g. a digital painting) for **each of the files** in this folder, and throw that folder away. *Semantics matter*.
-4. Why not as a VS code extension?
-JS?
-5. Proper workflow: give a folder a beaituful name; never look at it.
-6. What will happen if I put an emoji in my filename?
-7. How to handle name collision: really should give a descriptive name, much like you would to webpage bookmarks (show a screenshot), SW will automatically clamp file name size to 64 characters (with extension, handled transparently) and keep full name only in database.
-For updating tags one can also use ID directly (physical file with name with same numerical value first, then we check ID, for tag and untag command)

 # Comprehensive Commands Reference